Skip to main content

 The American Psychological Association's (APA) resource for abstracts of scholarly journal articles (80%), book chapters, books, and dissertations (12%) is the largest resource devoted to peer-reviewed literature in behavioral science and mental health.
 It contains over 3.3 million records back to 1597, with comprehensive coverage beginning in 1880.
-International material selected from around 2500 periodicals from more than 50 countries and in 29 languages is also included.

 This definitive source for full-text, peer-reviewed articles in psychology contains the full text of 110 journals published by the American Psychological Association (APA), the Canadian Psychological Association, and the Hogrefe Publishing Group.
 Updated weekly, the database coverage spans 1894 to the present with nearly all APA journals back to volume 1, issue 1.

 SAGE includes more than 700 journals in the Humanities, Social Sciences, Sciences, Technology, and Medicine, with nearly 300 published on behalf of learned societies and institutions.
 We have fulltext access from 1999 to the present.

 Nexis Uni™ features more than 15,000 news, business, and legal sources from LexisNexis®—including U.S. Supreme Court decisions dating back to 1790—with an intuitive interface that offers quick discovery across all content types, personalization features such as Alerts and saved searches and a collaborative workspace with shared folders and annotated documents.

 Interlibrary Loan Form

 You may request articles and books that are not available in the Morgan Library through this form.
 We will attempt to borrow the materials from another library for you.
 Please allow at least 1 week for delivery.